 Services fee revenues.
 Our services fee revenues primarily consist of certain shared administrative services and shuttle bus transportation services to Studio City Casino.
 See "Related Party Transactions-Transactions with Affiliated Companies."
-Our services fee revenues accounted for 7.4%, 12.2% and 11.5% of our revenues during 2017, 2016 and 2015, respectively, and 6.2% and 8.9% of our revenues in the three months ended March 31, 2018 and 2017, respectively.
+Our services fee revenues accounted for 12.2% and 11.5% of our revenues during 2016 and 2015, respectively.